adityasingh2509/adityasingh2509/README.md

 💡 &nbsp; I love exploring new technologies and quick hacks!

-🌱 &nbsp;I'm on track for learning more about Web Design, Systems Design and Cloud Architecture.
+🌱 &nbsp;I'm on track for learning more about Progressive Web Applications, Systems Design and Cloud Architecture.

 ⏱️ &nbsp; In my free time, I love to read about new and exciting developments that are taking the world by storm!
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;PS - I love reading fiction books too!